Crave-Worthy Sausage and Beef Lasagna Recipe

-An absolutely crave-worthy meat lasagna with sausage, ground beef, and cheese.
-Plus, our tips for making it in advance.
-Jump to the full Sausage and Beef Lasagna Recipe now or read on to see how we make it.
+Crave-worthy meat lasagna with a hearty tomato and meat sauce made with sausage and ground beef.
+Make this for tonight or follow our tips for making it in advance.
+Jump to the Sausage and Beef Lasagna Recipe or watch our quick recipe video to see us make it.

 We love lasagna — and have already shared our veggie lasagna recipe, spinach and mushroom lasagna, and our white chicken lasagna.
 This time we’re sharing a hearty, meat lasagna filled with Italian sausage, lean ground beef, cheese, and noodles.
-It’s completely over-the-top and we love it.
+It’s completely over-the-top!

-YOU MAY ALSO LIKE: This very popular recipe for Fresh Vegetable Lasagna.
+This is our highly rated recipe for fresh vegetable lasagna.
 The sauce is light and there’s lots of fresh vegetables including zucchini, onions, and peppers.

 The star of this lasagna recipe is the meat sauce.
-We brown sausage and lean ground beef and stir it into rich tomato sauce.
-You could just use sausage or just use beef, but by combining the two, the lasagna becomes rich and extremely satisfying.
+We brown sausage and lean ground beef and stir it into tomato sauce.
+We love the combination of sausage and beef, but you can one or the other.
+By combining the two, the lasagna becomes rich and immensely satisfying.

 How to Make The Meat Sauce